 Enabling the Filter IP setting

-Once you've added your office IP addresses, you'll be able to start filtering them from views.
-This is applied on a per Page basis, so you'll need to enable this setting on all pages where you want to exclude internal views.
+Once you've added your office IP addresses, you'll be able set any Qwilr Page so that it ignores internal views.
+You'll need to enable this setting on each page where you want to exclude internal views.

 Step 1.
-Click on the Share button for the page you want to edit, either from the dashboard or from the edit screen.
+Click on the Share button for the page you want to edit, either from the dashboard or from the editor.

 Step 2.
-On the sharing settings page, click Edit security settings for this link.
+In the pop-up that appears, click Edit security settings for this link.

 Step 3.
-You'll see a list of the security options.
 Enable the Filter Office Views switch, and then you'll see a list of the IP addresses that have been entered in your settings.
 (If no IPs have been entered yet, you'll see a link to the Settings page to add them.)

 Choose the IP address you want to restrict and you're done.
-We'll no longer track views coming from that IP address.
+This page will no longer track views coming from that IP address.